Lake County Warranty Deed (Two Grantors) Form

 Questions answered?
 Let's get started!

 Florida writes its warranty deed into the statute book.
-Section 689.02 of the Florida Statutes has prescribed a short form of warranty deed since 1891, and Section 689.03 gives a deed made substantially in that form the effect of a warranty deed with full common-law covenants.
+Section 689.02 of the Florida Statutes has prescribed a short form of warranty deed since 1891, and Section 689.03 gives a deed made substantially in that form the effect of a warranty deed carrying full common-law covenants.
 This form prepares that statutory conveyance for two grantors, the shape a Florida transfer takes when a married couple or two co-owners hold the title being conveyed.

 Covenants that reach the whole chain of title